ubante/poven/projects/hearthstone/README.md

 # Questions

-1. How many packs are needed to get all <epic cards in the first expansion of a new Hearthstone year?
+1. How many packs are needed to get all <=epic cards in the first expansion of a new Hearthstone year?
    1. ref https://hearthstone.blizzard.com/en-us/expansions-adventures/
 2. Will I ever know it's my birthday?
    1. ref https://www.youtube.com/watch?v=y8OnoxKotPQ